Regalia (cap, gown and tassel) must be worn by all students participating in Commencement.

 - Summa Cum Laude, 3.90

-Graduates can check HERE to see if they qualified for walking honors.
+Graduates can check here on November 20, 2019 to see if they qualified for walking honors.

 Traditional students can contact Lorene Armstrong in the Office of the University Registrar at 951.343.4461.